agrc/gis.utah.gov/data/discover-server-information/index.md

 ### Google Flight Dates
 {: .text-left}

-The dates of each Google imagery flight block can be downloaded from <a href="ftp://ftp.agrc.utah.gov/UtahSGID_Vector/UTM12_NAD83/INDICES/UnpackagedData/Google_UtahServiceDates/_Statewide/">here</a> as a shapefile, viewed <a href="http://arcg.is/1E0wq3b">here</a> in ArcGIS Online, or utilized through our SDE as layer SGID10.INDICES.Google_UtahServiceDates.
+The [dates of each Google imagery flight](ftp://ftp.agrc.utah.gov/UtahSGID_Vector/UTM12_NAD83/INDICES/UnpackagedData/Google_UtahServiceDates/_Statewide/) block can be downloaded from our ftp site as a shapefile, viewed in [ArcGIS Online](http://arcg.is/1E0wq3b), or utilized through our SDE as layer `SGID10.INDICES.Google_UtahServiceDates`.

 ### Pro/ArcMap User Considerations
 {: .text-left}

-If you have not yet received quad-word links to the service (ex. `https://discover.agrc.utah.gov/login/path/your-unique-quad-word/`) that do not require a username and password contact <a href="mailto:rkelson@utah.gov"><strong>Rick Kelson</strong></a>.
+If you have not yet received quad-word links to the service (ex. `https://discover.agrc.utah.gov/login/path/your-unique-quad-word/`) that do not require a username and password contact **[Rick Kelson](mailto:rkelson@utah.gov)**.

 Users experiencing problems with the service, such as blurry tiles or different year vintages at different scales, may need to clear their local cache.